Results May Vary: Touring

 After the release of Results May Vary, Limp Bizkit joined the band Korn on a tour called the Back 2 Basics Tour.
 The Back 2 Basics Tour, which was sponsored by Xbox, was scheduled for November 2003.
 However, during a concert at New York's Hammerstein Ballroom, Durst was hit by an object thrown from the crowd.
 Durst finished the remaining two songs of Limp Bizkit's set and after the concert, Durst had seven stitches administered by a private physician.
 During the end of 2003, Limp Bizkit cancelled their tour dates in Southeast Asia after there was a United States Department of State warning of increased security threats abroad.
 Limp Bizkit planned to play shows in Bali, Bangkok and Manila.
 However, after a terrorist bombing in Istanbul, Turkey occurred, the United States Department of State issued a travel advisory, and Limp Bizkit cancelled the shows in Southeast Asia.
 Although they did not perform in Southeast Asia, Limp Bizkit did perform in South Korea and Japan.
 In January 2004, there were rumors that Limp Bizkit were going to tour with the rock band Kiss, although the band was unable to, citing scheduling conflicts.
+Wes Borland later rejoined the band in the Spring of 2004, but rumors of tensions arising within the band were still present as American tour dates proved to be unprofitable; leading the band to take an extended European tour through most of 2004.